pi-geosolutions/core-geonetwork/docs/eng/geoportal-admin/source/create_metadata/create_metadata.rst

 A user with *Editor* profile will have only restricted possibilities.
 A *Reviewer* and above will have all control on the privileges table.

 Best way to find the newly created metadata is to open the personal menu and select *Last update* entry.
-It will perform a search over your owned metadata, order by update date, so the first metadata should be the one.
+It will perform a search over your owned metadata, order by update date, so the first metadata should be the first one.

 When letting the mouse over the metadata title, an *Action* menu should appear.
 Click on *Action*, it will open the menu.